Image

 Why You Need a Montgomery County, MO Juvenile Defense Lawyer

 In Missouri, the Juvenile Division of the Circuit Court exclusively handles cases involving juvenile crimes, as well as matters related to abuse, neglect, adoptions, and more.
-This unique legal framework is particularly advantageous for people facing juvenile charges in Montgomery County or anywhere else in Missouri.
-The Juvenile Division focuses on rehabilitative measures rather than punitive measures, emphasizing the importance of proper guidance and support for young individuals.
+This unique legal framework is especially advantageous for people facing juvenile charges in Montgomery County or anywhere else in Missouri.
+The Juvenile Division focuses on rehabilitative measures instead of punitive measures, emphasizing the importance of proper guidance and support for young individuals.
 However, navigating the juvenile court system requires the expertise of an experienced Montgomery County, MO defense attorney familiar with its intricacies.

-The Combs Waterkotte Montgomery County, MO juvenile defense lawyer team boasts extensive experience in defending young clients.
+The Combs Waterkotte Montgomery County, MO juvenile defense lawyer team has an abundance of experience in defending young clients.
 We can work with the court to get the best possible decision on your behalf, as well as provide things such as character statements and mitigating factors for the judge to consider.
-Call us today at (314) 900-HELP or contact us online.
+Call us right away at (314) 900-HELP or reach out to us online.

 Who is a Juvenile or an Adult Under Missouri Law?